Introduction to Ergonomic Rehabilitation Chairs and Their Practical Uses

 - Long-term recovery treatments

-Importance of Ergonomic Design in Rehabilitation
+Ergonomic Design Matters in Recovery

 - Reduced physical strain